 Also, if you right-click on a log file, you'll notice a command which is called 'Reload with Encoding...'.

-The idea here is that you may have loaded a log file in the wrong encoding and want to quickly reload the file using a different encoding.
+This command is useful if you have loaded a log file in the wrong encoding and want to quickly reload the file using a different encoding.
 The encodings available in this pop-up menu are configured in the 'Reloading Encodings' settings.

 The available encodings grid shows a list of encodings which will currently be displayed in the 'Reload File with Encoding...' pop-up.
-Note that you can delete an encoding by clicking on the delete command on the far right of the grid.
+You can delete an encoding by clicking on the delete command on the far right of the grid.